Crispy Sesame Chicken

 I suppose there is quite a bit of history between myself and Chinese restaurants.
 I think it all started when I was sixteen (I got my driver’s license).
 My brother and I would go to a new Chinese buffet every time school let us out for a half-day.
 We’d leave straight from school, and drive around the city until we found a new one we had not been to yet.
-Mind you, this was before every kid had a cell phone and the glorious necessity of GPS, so the process of finding a new haunt took some time… but not too much.
+Mind you, this was before every kid had a cell phone and the glorious necessity of GPS, so the process of finding a new haunt took some time, but not too much.
 They were everywhere.
-I didn’t see it at the time, being a self-absorbed teen, but it was a bonding experience between my now distant brother and myself.
+I didn’t see it at the time, being a self-absorbed teen, but it was a bonding experience between my brother and myself.

 My kids love crispy sesame chicken.
-I love General Tso.
+I love General Tso chicken.
 This is a happy medium in our house.
 If you like a sweeter sauce, simply add some extra sugar, honey, or perhaps citrus juice.
 Just be sure to keep up the liquid ratio of the sauce.
 If you add orange or pineapple juice to sweeten this recipe, reduce the amount of the soy sauce by the same amount.
 If you find you’ve added too much, try increasing the cornstarch a little bit to compensate.
 That’s what thickens your sauce.

 Regarding the order you cook this in, I’d do the frying last.
 I like crispy sesame chicken.
-I always set up an assembly line when frying chicken…flour, egg, then Panko crumbs.
+I always set up an assembly line when frying chicken…flour, egg, then Panko bread crumbs.
 After I fried the chicken, I put it in a large bowl and drizzled the sauce over then topped it with a pop of green color and flavor (finely sliced green onions).
 I think everything looks better with green onions on top.
 Agree?

 Crispy Sesame Chicken